 The Triveni Art and Archaeological Museum (closed Mondays), just south of the lake, was set up in 2016.
 It has three separate galleries showcasing religious sculptures and art related to lords Shiva and Vishnu, and the female energy shakti.
 In addition, many artifacts from Vikram University's Vikram Kirti Mandir Museum have been moved to the museum.
 They consist of various items from civilizations in the Narmada Valley during the Vikram Era, dating back to 58 BC.
 Nearby, the Jain Museum has a comprehensive collection of artifacts belonging to the Jain religion.

 Culture vultures should head to the Kalidasa Academy, a bit further down the road from Doctor V. S. Wakankar Sangrahalaya, as well.
 The Madhya Pradesh government established it in 1978 to preserve the works of poet Mahakavi Kalidasa, often referred to as the Shakespeare of India.
 Its purpose also extends to researching and promoting Sanskrit classical literature and arts in general.
-Its massive campus has a library with more than 4,000 books (some of which are in English) that's open to the public.
+The massive campus has a library with more than 4,000 books (some of which are in English) that's open to the public.
 There are paintings, sculptures, manuscripts, stage costumes, masks, and musical instruments too.
 Plus, a garden with plants that were mentioned in Kalidasa’s works.
 The academy holds a wide program of events such as workshops, plays, films, classical and folk music recitals, and the annual week-long Kalidasa Samaroh festival (usually in November each year).